Lickability/PinpointKit/README.md

 - Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.
 - In the tab bar at the top of that window, open the "General" panel.
 - Click on the `+` button under the "Embedded Binaries" section.
-- Select the top `PinpointKit.xcodeproj` for iOS and the bottom one for OS X.
+- You will see two different PinpointKit.xcodeproj folders each with two different versions of the PinpointKit.framework nested inside a Products folder.

-    > You can verify which one you selected by inspecting the build log for your project.
-The build target for `Alamofire` will be listed as either `Alamofire iOS` or `Alamofire OSX`.
+- Select the top `PinpointKit.framework` for iOS.

 - And that's it!

-> The `PinpointKit.xcodeproj` is automatically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.
+> The `PinpointKit.framework` is automatically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.